One hose, or two?

 price competitive with -- and sometimes cheaper than -- better single-hose

 BTU.
-It's the runner up pick at TheSweethome.com, largely because it is a
+It's an Also Great pick at Wirecutter, largely because it is a little less

 We like the ARC-122DS, too, but it simply has less support among experts and